 The Ambient Weather WS-2902C isn’t just a rain gauge but a complete home weather station.
 Why are we recommending a weather station in a rain gauge buying guide?
 Well, we believe that you’ll get more value out of a fully-featured home weather station rather than a basic rain gauge—especially if you’re about to pay up for a digital wireless rain gauge.

-The WS-2902C is accurate, it’s consistently performed highly in our testing, and it has an extensive feature list that impresses even the most passionate weather enthusiasts.
+The WS-2902C is accurate, it’s consistently shown outstanding performance in our testing, and it has an extensive feature list that impresses even the most passionate weather enthusiasts.

 Like most home weather stations, the WS-2902C offers these basic functions: